-3.3 Sitting exams outside of the UK
+4.3 Sitting exams outside of the UK

-It can sometimes be possible to arrange to sit the exams locally if you do not live in the UK.
-This does come with some additional logistical arrangements and may also include some additional costs.
+It is possible to arrange to sit the exams locally if you do not live in the UK.
+This does come with some extra logistical arrangements and is also include some additional costs.